-Dr Pepper, one of the first major soft drinks, was invented in Waco, Texas by Charles Alderton in 1885.
-While working at Morrison’s Old Corner Drug Store, he experimented making new drinks for the soda fountain customers.
+Dr. Pepper, one of the first major soft drinks, was invented in Waco, Texas by Charles Alderton in 1885.
+While working at Morrison’s Old Corner Drug Store, he experimented with making new drinks for the soda fountain customers.
 By blending the 23 available flavors, he came up with a unique soft drink formula.
-Dr Pepper quickly became a bit hit.
+Dr. Pepper quickly became a bit hit.